-Well you see, a beignet is a deep-fried pastry that is absolutely heavenly.
-Traditional beignets are dusted in powdered sugar while they are still nice and hot.
+Well, a beignet is a deep-fried pastry that is heavenly.
+Traditional beignets are dusted in powdered sugar while still nice and hot.

-Indulge in this delictable powdered sugar topped pastry with a steaming hot cafe au lait while visiting Cafe du Monde, a popular French Quarter spot.
-It’s guaranteed to not disappoint.
+Indulge in this delectable powdered sugar-topped pastry with a steaming hot cafe au lait while visiting Cafe du Monde, a famous French Quarter spot.
+It’s guaranteed not to disappoint.

-Expert tip-The line at Cafe du Monde gets extremely long.
+Expert tip-Since the French Quarter Café du Monde is the perfect place to get a feel for New Orleans, the lines are long.
+The line at Café du Monde gets exceptionally long.
 Instead, head down to the Riverside Mall.
-There is a Cafe du Monde in there also.
+There is a Café du Monde there also.
 You get the same great beignets and coffee but will wait half the time.

 Court of Two Sisters

-For an amazing Jazz brunch, you have to go to the Court of Two Sisters.
-This New Orleans restaurant has incredible courtyard dining and serves us an all-you-can-eat brunch accompanied by jazz music on the weekends.
+You must go to the Court of Two Sisters for a fantastic Jazz brunch.
+This New Orleans French Quarter restaurant has incredible courtyard dining and serves as an all-you-can-eat brunch accompanied by jazz music on the weekends.
 Their 5-star Cajun cuisine will have you camped out and never wanting to leave!

 Another famous New Orleans food is the po’boy sandwich.